-Upon PEO confirming the Non-CEAB applicant has met the academic requirement, the applicant will advance to step 2 - writing the Professional Practice Exam (PPE).
+Upon PEO confirming the Non-CEAB applicant has met the academic requirement, the applicant will advance to step 2 - writing the National Professional Practice Exam (NPPE).

-The next step is the Professional Practice Exam (PPE).
-This is a three-hour, closed-book exam that covers ethics, professional practice, engineering law and professional liability.
-All applicants must pass the PPE within two years of being assessed as meeting the academic requirement for licensing.
+The next step is the National Professional Practice Exam (NPPE).
+This is a 2.5 hour, closed-book on-line exam that covers ethics, professional practice, engineering law and professional liability.
+All applicants must pass the NPPE within two years of being assessed as meeting the academic requirement for licensing.

-Upon the successful completion of the PPE, the applicant will be required to provide additional information in regards to the experience requirement.
+Upon the successful completion of the NPPE, the applicant will be required to provide additional information in regards to the experience requirement.

 All applicants are required to obtain a minimum of 48 months of acceptable, verifiable post-bachelor’s engineering experience of which at least 12 months must be in a Canadian jurisdiction under the supervision of a licensed Canadian professional engineer.